franBec/pollitoDev/content/en/blog/2023-03-12-course-review-017-guide-to-cyber-security.md

 ## Context

-Before taking this course, I had some basic knowledge of cybersecurity, which I acquired through working for different enterprises.
+Before taking this course, I had some basic knowledge of cybersecurity, which I acquired through working for different enterprises and from taking the Google Cloud Digital Leader exam.
 There, I learned the importance of having robust security measures in place to protect sensitive information.

 ## Review